Blue-and-yellow macaw: Aviculture

-Even well-tended blue-and-yellow macaws are known to "scream" for attention, and make other loud noises.
+Even well-tended blue-and-yellow macaws are known to "scream" for attention and make other loud noises.
 Loud vocalizations, especially "flock calls", and destructive chewing are natural parts of their behavior and should be expected in captivity.
 Due to their large size, they also require plentiful space in which to fly around.
 According to World Parrot Trust, an enclosure for a blue-and-yellow macaw should, if possible, be at least 50 ft in length.
-Captive macaws, kept with good diet, exercise, and veterinary care are known to have lived 60 or more years.
+Captive macaws, kept with good diet, exercise, and veterinary care, are known to have lived 60 or more years.
 People considering a macaw as a companion parrot must be aware of this and consider that the bird may outlive the owner.

-The blue-and-yellow macaw has been noted to blush its bare facial skin and fluff the feathers of its cheeks, head and nape when interacting with humans.
+The blue-and-yellow macaw has been noted to blush its bare facial skin and fluff the feathers of its cheeks, head, and nape when interacting with humans.
 This may be an expression of the parrot's emotional state.

+Archaeologically, feathers found in a Yschma tomb near the temple of Pachacamac from this species demonstrate cross-Andes trade c.
+1000–1470 CE.